SURPRISED? WE'RE NOT.

 The No Surprises Act is a curveball for many health plans.
 Don’t worry, we have you covered!
 Eliza Hoffman, our VP of Business Development, shares what health plan Network Management teams can do to establish new processes for ensuring provider data and directory accuracy.

-Top 3 Things the “No Surprises Act” Means for You
+Top 3 Things the “No Surprises Act” Means for Health Plans

 It’s staggering to think that, according to researchers, one in five emergency room visits results in an individual receiving a bill for treatment or services they expected to be covered by their health plan but weren’t.
-These unexpected, costly and often frustrating charges are aptly called Surprise Bills…
+These unexpected, costly, and often frustrating charges are aptly called Surprise Medical Bills…

 Deliver on tomorrow’s goals by planning today